How to Select the Right Gift For Your Valentine

 The challenge is to identify your partner's love language (yours too).
 In case you cannot tell simply by conversation and observation, it would be a good idea to acquaint yourselves with the concept of love languages to him or her, and suggest that you both take the quiz to help you determine your love languages.

 It is a fun activity, and understanding your love languages will empower you to give the most satisfying gifts.

 For the partner whose love language is affirmation, add that to the box of chocolates.
 Attach an inscription which gives an assurance of love.
-It will make the chocolates even tastier.
-In fact, it will be more meaningful than the chocolate.
+It will be more meaningful than the chocolate.

 - "You're the only one for me."